List of Scary Movie (film series) characters: Doofy Gilmore

-Doofy Gilmore, or Officer Doofy, is Buffy’s brother and is portrayed to be a very unintelligent rookie police officer.
+Doofy Gilmore, or Officer Doofy, is Buffy's brother and is portrayed to be a very unintelligent rookie police officer.
 At the end of the movie, when Cindy finds out he is the killer, he is tearing off his disguise and ends up getting away in a car with Gail Hailstorm.
-He is a parody of Dewey Riley from the Scream franchise.
+He is a parody of Dewey Riley (David Arquette) from the Scream franchise.

-Doofy is based off of the character Dewey Riley.
+In the sixth film, Doofy has quit the police force and secluded himself from society for many years, up to where he believes the COVID-19 pandemic remains an active threat.
+He still appears unintelligent (despite the ending of the first film) and comes out of retirement to help Cindy's friends and their children hunt down the killer.
+It also revealed that he went to trial for the murders he committed in the first film, but was pardoned.

 Other

-Other characters in Scary Movie include Cindy's drug dealing father Neil Campbell (Rick Ducomun), Gail's cameraman Kenny (Dan Joffre), the killer's first victim Drew Decker (Carmen Electra), Shorty's stoner friends, and other classmates, school staff, and police officers.
+Other characters in Scary Movie include Cindy's drug dealing father Neil Campbell (Rick Ducommun) based on Neil Prescott (Lawrence Hecht) from Scream, Gail's cameraman Kenny (Dan Joffre) based on Kenny (W. Earl Brown) from Scream, the killer's first victim Drew Decker (Carmen Electra) based on Casey Becker (Drew Barrymore) from Scream, Shorty's stoner friends, and other classmates, school staff, and police officers.